 The Montana DEQ submitted an updated Billings Carbon Monoxide Limited Maintenance Plan (2011 LMP Submittal) on July 13, 2011, as required by 42 USC 7505(A).
 The 2011 LMP submittal documents the first ten years of CO monitoring under the 2002 LMP, and details strategies for maintaining CO standards for the subsequent ten years.
-As such, the 2011 LMP document fulfills the criteria established in 40 CFR Part 51, Appendix V. However, the EPA has not yet acted on this submittal.
+As such, the 2011 LMP document fulfills the criteria established in 40 CFR Part 51, Appendix V.

 On June 22, 2012, the Montana DEQ submitted SIP revisions that included an alternative CO monitoring strategy due to the Billings area monitoring consistently low levels of CO for over a decade.
 The DEQ determined that using the resource-intensive CO analyzers to confirm CO levels was not justifiable.

 The alternative CO monitoring strategy includes the following: